oschlieb/comms-router/README.md

 ![Nexmo Comms Router inbound call customer journey](comms_router_inbound_use_case_flow.png)

+## Callback Voice Call (PSTN):
+Require creating a custom application to handle the inbound request and a client for connecting an Agent to a Customer through a PSTN call.
+[View documentation](https://developer.nexmo.com/voice/voice-api/building-blocks/make-an-outbound-call) for creating an outbound Voice application.

+1. Customer submits an online callback request form
+2. Form submitted to server application
+3. Task is created with routing requirements from customer request
+4. Available Agent is found with matching skills
+5. Agent accepts reservation and dials customer phone number (PSTN)
+6. Call is initiated and connects the Agent to the customer

 ## Agent Management and Real-Time Tasks Dashboard:
-Manage Agents availability, phone numbers, Skills, Queues and Plans within a Dashboard application.
+Manage Agents availability, phone numbers, Skills, Queues and Plans within a Dashboard web UI application.
 View tasks associated with Queues in real-time and manage Skills of Agents and their availbility.

 # Installation
 Before installation, you’ll need the following from the [Nexmo Dashboard](https://dashboard.nexmo.com/sign-in).
 If you need to create an account [sign up for a Nexmo](https://dashboard.nexmo.com/sign-up).